SohrabRezaei/MechaCar-Statistical-Analysis/README.md

 ## Study Design: MechaCar vs Competition

-City or highway fuel economy can be used as a metric of competition for automative industries which can be used as a dependant variable and other coefficients such as horse power, vehicle weight, AWD and MPG are used as the independent variable.
+City or highway fuel economy can be used as a metric of competition for automative industries which can be used as a dependant variable and other coefficients such as horse power, vehicle weight, AWD and MPG are used as the independent variables.